Could Your Company Survive a Cybersecurity Breach?

 The data breach is more troubling for IHG, especially the very poor password security.
 However, their sheer global scale is likely to ensure they can carry on after conducting a security review.
 A smaller hospitality business could struggle to recover from regulatory fines and customers turning to alternative brands that take more care of their personal data.

-The cost of a data breach will be different in each case.
+The cost of a cybersecurity breach will be different in each case.
 Even the companies that are big enough to ride out the damage, such as IHG, will face a financial hit.
 Fines, the cost to customer loyalty, and the immediate impact of an urgent security review will all hit the bottom line.
 IBM estimates the global average cost of a data breach to be around $4.35 million, which is up 12.7% from 2021.
 The US average is almost $10 million.

 It makes far more sense to be ready.
 Assume that someone will eventually target your company, either for a ransom or just for the illicit thrill of causing damage for the sake of it.